ABOUT THE PROJECT

 What are the next steps?

-Your input, along with technical expertise, will help us develop recommended policy changes that will be presented to the Standing Policy Committee on Transportation and Transit in Fall 2019 and then Council early 2020.
+Your input, along with technical expertise, will help us develop recommended policy changes that will be presented to the Standing Policy Committee on Transportation and Transit March 18, 2019 and then Council April 2020.

 FAQ related to the Calgary Parking Authority (CPA)